miles-platting/hello-world/README.md

 Quite what that has done I don't know yet.
 I didn't see anything significant happening so perhaps some background prep has occurred.

+It seems that the steps are:

+1 - Make the changes to a file duh edit a file
+2 - do the  git commit -m "These a my remarkable changes" -a 3 - git push

+then put your user name and password in.